listen

 };

-// Push data to all authenticated users
+// Broadcast messages to all verified users

 function broadcast($message)